 5. Cook until golden brown on one side, and then flip to brown the other side.
 Use your spatula to flatten the pancake a bit once you flip it.

-6. As the cakes finish, place them in the oven on
+6. As the cakes finish, place them in the oven on a cookie sheet so they stay warm.

 7. Serve topped with sour cream, creme fraiche, plain yogurt, or crumbled feta, and plenty of fresh lemon juice.